AdamAdham/Notes/ml_prep.md

 ### 🧠 Concept

 TF-IDF scores a word’s importance in a document relative to a corpus.
 Common in NLP for converting text into numerical features.
+1. Get unique words $n$
+2. Get the scores of each word
+3. Each document is represented as a vector of $n$ values and each value is the importance of the $n$th word

 ### 🔢 Formula